mudkipdev/beta-wiki/packets/007-click-entity.md

 | --- | --- |
 | `0x07` | Serverbound |

-This is sent after the player has finished logging in to spawn them into the world.
-It can also be sent at any time to update where the player's compass points at.
+This is sent by the player when an entity is left/right-clicked.
+The server should only accept this packet if the entity is not obstructed and is within 4 blocks of the player.

 ## Clientbound
 | Field | Type | Description |